 It doesn’t matter if you are 8 years old or 80, oral care always matters.
 Of course, as your child goes through their stages of development, their mouth is sure to go through some significant changes.
 As their baby teeth erupt, they’ll need to learn proper oral care habits in preparation for their permanent teeth.
 Dr. Lewis provides patience and a gentle touch for all of her young patients, whether it’s their first appointment or their 50th!
-Feel free to give our office a call to schedule a visit and we’ll make sure your child has the care they deserve.
+Feel free to give our dental office a call to schedule a visit and we’ll make sure your kids receive the quality they deserve from children's dentistry in Allen, TX.

 During your child’s first appointment, we spend more time discussing important oral care habits at home and less time cleaning their smiles.
 While we do perform a brief exam and remove any plaque we do find, it’s important to ease them in to their first visit so they can feel comfortable during future appointments.
 We’ll always be sure to be as gentle, kind and considerate as possible.
 This is key to building trust with them as they age.